Postage stamps and postal history of Cuba: U.S. intervention

-In December 1898, Major Estes Rathbone was appointed Director General of Posts for Cuba and on January 1, 1899 the U.S. established a Cuban Civilian Postal Administration.
+In December 1898, Major Estes Rathbone was appointed Director General of Posts for Cuba and on January 1, 1899, the U.S. established a Cuban Civilian Postal Administration.
 The new Postal Administration was to operate using the same post offices that existed during the Spanish Administration, but using its new postage stamps and canceling devices.
 Since January 1 was a Sunday, the recently received U.S. Stamps overprinted for use in Cuba did not go on sale in Havana until Monday, January 2.
 Outlying areas received the overprinted stamps later.

 The provisional stamp overprints on U.S. stamps initially consisted of a 1 centavo on a 1¢ Franklin, 2½c on a 2¢ Washington, 3c on a 3¢ Jackson, 5c on a 5¢ Grant, 10c on a 10¢ Webster and a 10c overprint on a U.S. special delivery stamp.
 It turned out that the 2½¢ stamp was in error as the postage rates had recently changed.
 They continued to use the 2½¢ stamps anyway and sold them for and valued them at 2¢ so as not to waste the large printing.
 Later a 2¢ overprint appeared.

 Later in 1899, the United States printed a series of six stamps for Cuba.
 They are known as the "Alegorías Cubana" or Cuban allegory stamps.
-Regular postage rates of 1¢, 2¢, 3¢, 5¢ and 10¢ and a special delivery 10¢ stamp comprised this series.
+Regular postage rates of 1¢, 2¢, 3¢, 5¢ and 10¢ and a special delivery 10¢ bicycle stamp comprised this series.

 As with the adhesive stamps, the first provisional stamped envelopes were also overprints on U.S. stock.
 There were eight different U.S. envelopes that were overprinted "CUBA." and "1c. (or 2c.)
 DE PESO.".
 By the late summer of 1899, the U.S. had furnished Cuba with its own Columbus design to replace the overprints.
 Likewise the first (and only) postal cards of the U.S. administration were a 1¢ U.S. Jefferson card overprinted with "CUBA.-1c. de Peso." and a 2¢ U.S. Liberty card overprinted with "CUBA.-2c. de Peso.".

-U.S. rule of Cuba ended on May 20, 1902 when Cuba became an independent Republic.
+U.S. rule of Cuba ended on May 20, 1902, when Cuba became an independent Republic.